Guide to Register Labuan Public Fund

 12. Investor Care Framework to cover the following areas:-

-a.
-Rights of investors as stipulated in sections 36 of LFSSA or section 41 of LIFSSA guidelines.
+- Rights of investors as stipulated in sections 36 of LFSSA or section 41 of LIFSSA guidelines.

-b.
-All fees and costs that will be borne by all the investors.
+- All fees and costs that will be borne by all the investors.

-c.
-Disclosure policy on conflict of interest for investor protection.
+- Disclosure policy on conflict of interest for investor protection.

-d.
-Complaint handling process.
+- Complaint handling process.

-e.
-Related party transaction policy including its disclosure policy.
+- Related party transaction policy including its disclosure policy.

 13. Redemption policy to include information of procedure for redemption, timing, events where redemption right is suspended and pricing redemption or subscription of unit/shares of the fund.

-14. Material changes that affects any of the matters required to be disclosed in the prospectus and the fund manager shall within 30 days incorporate such changes to the prospectus and provide a copy of the supplementary/amended prospectus to each of investors and Labuan FSA.
+14. Material changes that affect any of the matters required to be disclosed in the prospectus and the fund manager shall within 30 days incorporate such changes to the prospectus and provide a copy of the supplementary/amended prospectus to each of investors and Labuan FSA.

 Note: For Labuan Islamic public fund, the description must state that the fund shall only participate in operations, administrations, investments and all other activities in compliance with Shariah principles.
 The details of taxes or zakat to be levied on income and/or capital of the fund and any taxes or zakat to be deducted from distributions to shareholders to be disclosed.

 The Investment and Borrowing Limitation of Labuan Public Fund

 Labuan public funds are required to establish investment and borrowing limitations of its fund with a comprehensive and clear statement of the risks involved.
-The investment and borrowing limitations of the fund must be detailed defined and approved by the Board members or fund manager and it must then be disclosed in the constituent document/prospectus.
+The investment and borrowing limitations of the fund must be defined in details and approved by the Board members or fund manager and it must then be disclosed in the constituent document/prospectus.
 If any of the limits on investment and borrowing is breached, the Board of the public fund or fund manager must take all necessary steps within a reasonable time to remedy the situation, protecting the interests of the investors.